swiftcynic/inovus.ai/README.md

 ## Project Structure

-Inovus.AI organizes modular sections, components, content, and layout to streamline development and content management.
+Inovus.ai organizes modular sections, components, content, and layout to streamline development and content management.

 ```md
 ├── db/                                  # Contains the database schema and migrations